What is In-Mold Labeling?

 This integration is what differentiates IML in-mold labeling from traditional decoration techniques.

-Step 3 – Cooling and Ejection
+Step 3 – Cooling and ejection

 After injection, the plastic cools inside the mold until the component solidifies.